johnowhitaker/ds_zero/README.md

 ##### Lesson 1 - Meet the Tools

+In this lesson, we do a lightning overview of some of the libraries we'll use in the next three or four lessons.
+You'll load your first dataset with pandas, make some pretty plots with matplotlib and get an early preview of machine learning in action.

+At the bottom of the notebook are some exercises - finish those and you'll be good and ready for lesson 2.

 ##### Lesson 2 - Data Cleaning & Visualization

+At the end of lesson 1 we saw a machine learning model being created, trained and used to make predictions... in three lines of code.
+We don't understand that code yet, but it hints at a secret: the machine learning bit is often the easy part.
+So for this lesson, we look more closely at the steps that come before the modelling: data cleaning and exploration.

 ##### Lesson 3 - Supervised Learning